-Upper Limb Disorder (ULD) can affect the neck, shoulder, arm, forearm, elbow, wrist, fingers and thumb with symptoms of tenderness, ache, pain, stiffness, weakness, tingling and numbness.
+Upper Limb Disorder (ULD) can affect the neck, shoulder, arm, forearm, elbow, wrist, fingers, and thumb with symptoms of tenderness, ache, pain, stiffness, weakness, tingling and numbness.

 What can cause Upper Limb Disorder?

-Risk factors include repetitive or prolonged tasks such as computer or manual work.
+Risk factors include repetitive or prolonged tasks such as a computer or manual work.
 The risk is increased if these repetitive or forceful movements are allied with a poor posture.

 How can ULD be prevented?

 - Changing your way of working can considerably relieve symptoms of ULD.
 Often, those that work in an office are prone to carrying out repetitive, uncomfortable actions or sustained positions.
 It is important to work with your employer to identify and change conditions that may lead to or exacerbate your condition.
-Take an office chair for example, one size does not fit all and individuals have different needs related to their body size, age, abilities and health.
+Take an office chair, for example, one size does not fit all and individuals have different needs related to their body size, age, abilities, and health.